 What is KY FAME Advanced Manufacturing Technician (AMT)?

-The Cumberlands KY FAME AMT program at Somerset Community College prepares students for a rewarding career in a high demand field.
+The Cumberlands KY FAME AMT program at Somerset Community College on the Somerset and Laurel campuses prepares students for a rewarding career in a high demand field.
 KY FAME AMT is a five-semester educational program that provides real-world paid working experience through a sponsorship with one of our area manufacturers.

 Students who qualify and are chosen to participate in the program attend classes two full days a week and work a minimum of three days a week for a local employer while learning and gaining experience in subjects such as electricity, fluid power, mechanics, fabrication, and robotics.
 Students who complete the program earn an Associate in Applied Science (AAS) in Industrial Maintenance Technology (IMT), as well as the AMT certification.